 We provide our customers with insights and solutions so they can efficiently and confidently progress their projects with certainty.
 At any stage in the connection process, we encourage our customers to contact our Business Development team to talk through their connection project needs.

-We combine innovation with insight to deliver safe, cost effective and reliable solutions.
+We combine innovation with insight to deliver safe, affordable, reliable and sustainable solutions.
 Our expertise continues throughout all project phases to effectively manage and deliver design, construction, testing, commissioning and handover of high voltage transmission line, substation and telecommunications assets.

 If a customer is seeking a connection via a transmission line that is greater than 30km in length, the National Electricity Rules (NER) Designated Network Asset (DNA) requirements also apply.